Mermade/oas-kit/README.md

 * `npm i` in the top level directory
 * `npx lerna bootstrap`

 Please try and keep commits related to a single package or piece of functionality.
-PR in the usual way.
+Please review the (CONTRIBUTING.md)[CONTRIBUTING.md] for additional details.

 ## Supporting development